 I am a firm believer in my slow cooker.
 It’s my other half – cooking and preparing when I need to be in two places at one time.
 I use it weekly, if not daily!
 My goal is to find the best and easiest way to make my favorite foods.
 And most of the time, the easiest method is my slow cooker.
-Before I begin, a little about the cooker I use.
+Before I begin, a little about the Crock Pot Slow Cooker I use.

 I have the Crock Pot® Smart Pot® Slow Cooker.
 I received it for my wedding and I really love it.
 It is a regular 5.5 quart cooker, but there are two things I love about it.
 One, the settings are super easy to use.
 There are four settings – 4 hours (high), 6 hours (high), 8 hours (low), and 10 hours (low).
 Because it gives you the settings in hour increments, I don’t have to guess how long or how high to cook it.
 I have used this for three years and counting, and have never once burned or undercooked anything, and that includes that time I cooked only one chicken breast…

 Secondly, my ceramic insert recently cracked and I called Crock Pot customer service to replace it.
 Without hesitation they sent me a new insert free of charge.
 I was very surprised and pleased.
 I am firm believer in buying quality brands, and Crock Pot has proved to be just that.
 I have not been asked to say anything on behalf of the company, I just like giving praise where praise is due.

 I have actually bought this Slow Cooker 3 times now – it is HANDS-DOWN my favorite!